 NON-EXECUTIVE, SENIOR INDEPENDENT DIRECTOR AND AUDIT COMMITTEE CHAIR

-Brian has been Chief Financial Officer at Paysafe Group plc since 1 January 2015.
-He led Paysafe’s move from AIM to a FTSE 250 listing on the London Stock Exchange Main Market in December 2016.
-In 2017 Paysafe was then acquired by CVC and Blackstone for $4.8 billion and Brian has been asked to remain on the Board as CFO.
+Brian McArthur-Muscroft is the Finance Director for Micro Focus International, a leading global infrastructure software company.
+Previously he was Chief Financial Officer at Paysafe Group plc and led the business move from AIM to a FTSE 250 listing on the London Stock Exchange Main Market in December 2016.
+In 2017 Paysafe was acquired by CVC and Blackstone for $4.8 billion and Brian was asked to remain on the Board as CFO.
 Prior to that, he delivered a transformational €1.2bn acquisition of a major competitor, including a £460 million fully-funded rights issue and a €500 million debt raise.
 Prior to joining Paysafe, Brian was Group Finance Director at Telecity Group plc where he led the IPO of the business in 2007 and raised £400 million in senior debt facilities with major UK institutions.
 Brian was chosen as Business Week’s Finance Director of the Year in 2017 and 2013 and ICAEW’s FTSE 250 Finance Director of the Year in 2012.
 Also a restructuring specialist, Brian was the Interim CFO on the successful turnaround of MCI Worldcom EMEA.
 Brian holds a law degree and qualified as a chartered accountant with PricewaterhouseCoopers in London.

 Tanith Dodge is an HR executive with a strong consumer background in international organisations.
 She was latterly Group Human Resources Director at Value Retail, joining in May 2016 from Marks & Spencer Group plc where she ran global HR for 80,000 employees in 53 countries.
 Before joining M&S, Tanith was Group Human Resources Director at WH Smith, where she also held responsibility for Public Relations, Communications and Post Office Operations.
 Prior to this, she was Senior Vice President Human Resources for Europe, Middle East and Africa (EMEA), at InterContinental Hotels Group.
 Tanith has also held senior HR roles at Diageo Plc and Prudential Corporation Plc.
 Tanith is a Non-executive Director of the Chartered Institute of Personnel and Development.